PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 18:04:42
+Last updated: 2024-04-02 18:05:15
-Random Quote: Meditation is the dissolution of thoughts in eternal awareness or Pure consciousness without objectification, knowing without thinking, merging finitude in infinity. - Voltaire
+Random Quote: The least of things with a meaning is worth more in life than the greatest of things without it. - Carl Jung